Miami Marlins all-time roster

 The following is a list of players, both past and current, who appeared at least in one game for the Miami Marlins franchise, known as the Florida Marlins from their inception in 1993 through the 2011 season.

 Players in bold are members of the National Baseball Hall of Fame and Museum.

+Players in italics have had their numbers retired by the team.